UFAL-DSG/alex/alex/applications/PublicTransportInfoEN/slu/README.rst

-Building a SLU for the PTIcs domain
+Building a SLU for the PTIen domain
 ===================================

 Available data